Nercury/mars-wrong-results/README.md

 The issue was noticed when the load has increased enough at the peak hours.

-## What was the issue

-Sometimes the dapper query may return wrong results under high load, with enabled MARS, on Non-Windows clients.

-This program starts 2000 concurrent connections that runs `select @Id as Id` statement.
-This can be executed on any MSSQL instance and does not even require a database.
+## Requirements to reproduce

 - MSSQL instance
 - `MultipleActiveResultSets=True` (MARS) is in the connection string
-- Client is not running on Windows (can be MacOS or Linux)
+- Client is not running on Windows (reproduced on MacOS or Linux)
-- Using `Dapper` (maybe issue is somehow exacerbated by something the Dapper does)
+- Query uses async reader methods
 - High load that saturates the connection pool and causes timeouts.

 The issue is hard to reproduce, and may require multiple runs